ohashi3399/ohashi3399.github.io/index.md

 - Apr.
 2015 - Mar.
 2017: B. Eng., Department of Engineering, Imaging and Informatics, Chiba University
 - Apr.
 2010 - Mar.
 2015: Associate Degree, National Institute of Technology, Ibaraki College

-## Experience

-### Multi-modal driver assistant

-- Through Honda R&D., I am dedicating a research of **Multi-modal Agent**.
-- Visual scene understanding is needed for monitoring surrounding situations in real-time.
-- Voice dialogue is needed through interactions to users for accepting the agent in real-time.
-- Experimental design is needed to deploy a prototype into real-world applications.
-- I am in middle of getting the above skills!

-### Optical character recognition & Grammatical error correction

-- Throught Toppan printing Inc., I dedicated to research the topics of **OCR (Optical Character Recognition) and GEC (Grammatical Error Correction).**
-- The former aims to support a transcription of historical documents such like ancient Greek, and Kujishi-ji.
-- The latter aims to reduce a physical burdens of manual proofreading in magazines.
-- Through 2 and half years, I got fundamental skills of machine learning-based research including survey, model design and implementation, training strategy, memory saving coding, error analysis, technical reports, suggestion of new research topic, and patents.

-### Video-based Photoplethysmography for estimating stress levels

-- Through Master and Bachelor cources in Chiba university, I studied a topic of **physiological signal such as extraction of pulse wave from facial video recordings**, and **the estimation of stress levels** arise from the changes of autonomic nerves activity estimated from facial videos.
-- Through 3 years, I got basic skills based on optical-based (i.e. layered skin model) image decomposition like PCA, ICA, and temporal-frequency domain signal filterings for acquiring autonomic nerves activity.

-## Interests

-- Small language model (SLM)
-- Large language model (LLM)
-- Visual language model (VLM)
-- Voice dialogue in real time
-- Human-machine interaction

 ## Public contents

 ### Source code